 As it was mentioned, the real estate market in Hong Kong is one of the most profitable and expensive in the world.
 Therefore, renting a private Hong Kong office space could become a high business expense.
 Nonetheless, for certain businesses operating in Hong Kong, there is the need to comply with a certain standard and adapt the spaces for equipment to operate properly.
 This is the case for businesses, such as restaurants and food stores, that need to prepare or serve meals, store food and dispose of wastes generated by the operations.

-For cases such as the ones mentioned above, a private office or building space would be a perfect choice since serviced offices, business centers, co-working spaces, and virtual office addresses do not allow conducting this kind of business operations, since they don't have the space of the permits that require leasing the space for such operations.
+For cases such as the ones mentioned above, a private office or building space would be a perfect choice since serviced offices, business centres, co-working spaces, and virtual office addresses do not allow conducting this kind of business operations, since they don't have the space of the permits that require leasing the space for such operations.

-If your business operations do not need specific or specialized facilities to operate, and your budget is not limited, the best option would be to get a lease for a private space in a convenient location on Hong Kong island or a prime location in Victoria Harbour or Tsim Sha Tsui, such as an office building, commercial building or a shopping mall.
+If your business operations do not need specific or specialized facilities to operate, and your budget is not limited, the best option would be to get a lease for a private space in a convenient location on Hong Kong Island or a prime location in Victoria Harbour or Tsim Sha Tsui, such as an office building, commercial building or a shopping mall.

 As we have exposed the two previous options, another very popular option with international business is having a virtual office.
 But before we continue, it is important to point out that, contrary to the two previous cases, it is not a mandatory requirement to have a physical office as a registered address for a Hong Kong Private Limited Company, since it is not specified in the Companies Ordinance.